gem5/website/_pages/documentation/gem5-stdlib/5-local-resources-support.md

 author: Kunal Pai, Harshil Patel
 ---

-This tutorial will walk you through the process of creating a WorkloadResource in gem5 and testing it, through the new gem5 Resources infrastructure introduced in gem5 v23.0.
+This tutorial will walk you through the process of creating a WorkloadResource in gem5 and testing it, through the gem5 Resources infrastructure introduced in gem5 v23.0.

 A workload is set to a board in gem5 through the following line: